 In a large soup pot, saute onions, garlic, and poblanos in 2 tablespoons olive oil, until soft, about 5-10 minutes.

 While vegetables are cooking, heat 1 cup of chicken stock to boiling, then pour over pasilla (or ancho) chilis in a small bowl.
 Let sit until softened (about 5 minutes).
-Place in blender with can of tomatoes and puree.
-Add puree to vegetables in soup pot, along with oregano, hominy and remaining chicken stock.
-Bring to a boil, then simmer with lid on for 30 minutes.
+Place in blender with a can of tomatoes and puree.
+Add puree to vegetables in the soup pot, along with oregano, hominy, and remaining chicken stock.
+Bring to a boil, then simmer with a lid on for 30 minutes.
 Add shredded turkey and keep at a simmer for another 30-60 minutes.

 You can serve immediately, or refrigerate overnight to allow flavors to meld.

 Preheat oven to 350 degrees.
 Brush tortillas with 1 tablespoon olive oil and cut into strips.
 Scatter on a cookie sheet and bake until toasted, about 15 minutes, stirring after 10 minutes.
 Let cool.